auth0/docs/login-widget.md

 ![](img/widget-numbered.png)

 1. The __title__ of the widget.
-Optionally you can show a 24x24 icon.
+You can optionally show a 24x24 icon.
 2. The __social buttons__ will be shown if you have at least one social connection enabled.
 3. The __Email__ field will be shown if you have at least one enterprise connection enabled.
 The __Password__ field will be shown if you have a Database connection.
 4. The __Sign Up__ and __Forgot Password__ links will be shown if you have a Database connection.

 > **How does enterprise SSO work?** Consider a user that enters john@**fabrikam.com**.
-There is an enterprise connection whose domain is "**fabrikam.com**".
-In that situation, the password field will be hidden.
+If there's an enterprise connection with an associated domain "**fabrikam.com**", then the password field will be hidden.
 When the user clicks on __Sign In__, he/she will be redirected to the corresponding identity provider (Google Apps, AD, Windows Azure AD, etc.) where that domain is registered.
-If the user is already logged in, there will be Single Sign On.
+If the user is already logged in with the Identity Provider, then Single Sign On will happen.

 ## Including the Login Widget on your page